 These moral axes, or “dimensions”, provide an incredibly powerful framework for understanding and communicating with those who hold views that differ from one’s own, as they can be used to think – and importantly to feel – like them.

 The moral psychology of political progressives, for example, tends to be dominated by the care vs. harm axis.
 A progressive will likely react to harm inflicted on a perceived victim more strongly than to any other aspects of the situation (such as the extent to which the perceived victim might have been responsible for creating that situation).
 A libertarian, in contrast, would react just as strongly to the perceived rights violation of an individual even when others would regarding that violation as entirely justified by a reduction of greater harm elsewhere.

 Such moral instincts particularly come into play when we are standing back to consider policies in general and/or situations that involve other people.
 Obviously, though, when we feel that a policy or situation affects us directly, we have an even more immediately felt, visceral reaction that precedes any conscious thinking about what is going on.

 When we feel directly affected or “threatened” by a policy (whether we truly are or not), we react instantly and pre-consciously.

-A little introspection reveals that what drives many (or perhaps most) such reactions: it is a fundamental human instinct that is quite independent of matter or situation that is being reacted to.
+A little introspection reveals that what drives many (or perhaps most) such reactions: it is a fundamental human instinct that is quite independent of the matter or situation that is being reacted to.